Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Next-Generation Panel Data Estimators

 \subsubsection{The Two-Step GF Estimator}

 \cite{bonhommelamadonmanresa2022} introduce the idea of employing the discrete heterogeneity methods applied in the grouped fixed effects literature to approximate general forms of continuous heterogeneity.
 When $h(\cdot,\cdot)$ in $c_{i,t}=h(z_i,f_t)$ is additive (TWFE) or multiplicative (IFE), the estimators of section \ref{sect:IFE} can be used.
 However, if $h(\cdot,\cdot)$ is nonlinear, this is no longer the case.
 Discretization involves clustering individuals and time periods to a smaller number of groups, based on observed variable averages which are assumed to be informative about $z_i$ (injectivity assumption).
 These averages are only an approximation to $h(\cdot,\cdot)$, but the number of groups can be selected in such way so that the approximation errors are asymptotically trivial.
-To avoid introducing burdensome notation we present the injectivity assumption informally: \begin{nassumption} Two individuals with the same model population moments have the same $z_i$ . \end{nassumption} The exposition in \cite{bonhommelamadonmanresa2022} focuses on general moment conditions but in the following we will simplify it, adapting it to the linear regression \eqref{eq:ie}.
+To avoid introducing burdensome notation we present the injectivity assumption informally: \begin{nassumption} Two individuals with the same model population moments have the same $z_i$ . \end{nassumption} Additionally, they employ a relaxed Mundlak-type assumption: \begin{nassumption} $x_{i,t,k}=g_k(z_i,f_t)+\varepsilon_{i,t,k},$ \end{nassumption} where $g(\cdot,\cdot)$ is unknown and does not need to be specified.
+The latter assumption justifies using $x_{i,t}$ in the classification step below.
+The exposition in \cite{bonhommelamadonmanresa2022} focuses on general moment conditions, but in the following we will simplify it, adapting it to the normal linear regression \eqref{eq:ie}.
 Define $\xi_i=T^{-1}\sum_{t=1}^T(x_{i,t}',y_{i,t})'$ for $i=1,...,N$ and $\psi_t=N^{-1}\sum_{i=1}^N(x_{i,t}',y_{i,t})'$ for $t=1,...,T$. \begin{enumerate} \item Classification.
 The first step is to employ k-means to partition individuals into $G$ groups across the cross-section dimension:

 and into $C$ groups across the time dimension:

 \item Estimation.
 Given group membership, the second step is to maximize the model's log-likelihood function with respect to the slope coefficients and the group fixed effects.
 Assuming normal and homoskedastic errors, the two-step GF (TSGF) estimator is: